cisc3620/docs/submissions.md

 Edit the project files to fulfill the assignment requirements.

+## Ask for help

+If you are running into difficulty with your project you can ask for help by opening an issue  and @mentioning me (@rivlev).
+Please note that full-scale debugging or code review can only happen during office hours.

 ## Stage your files

 From the top level of the repository: